 Prius Trailer Wiring (Plug 'n' Play)

-Nateprius on Priuschat.com found that the Draw-Tite 18308 trailer wiring harness for a 2002 Camry fits the Prius2, and just needs to be "repinned" to work perfectly.
+The Draw-Tite 18308 (which has now been replaced with PN118308 for reasons unknown to us mortals) is the trailer wiring harness for a 2002 Camry fits the Prius2, and just needs to be "repinned" to work perfectly.
 The following is my installation, following Nate's repinning instructions.
 I already installed a Curt Hitch, so I figured I might as well get the wiring done to complete the job.
 You never know when you might want to tow.

 red one "P" for Passenger side to avoid confusion.
 Shown here is